mehmetferhatakbulut/Assembly-Alignment-Analyzer/README.md

 https://marketplace.visualstudio.com/items?itemName=ax60.assemblyalignmentanalyzer00001
-# BETA !
-Problems may occur.
+# This extension is in early release and hasn't been thoroughly tested, errors may occur.
 # Assembly Alignment Analyzer
 A Visual Studio extension to automatically suggest explicit nops/long nops for instruction alignment.
 ## Currently Supported and Future Functionalities